ilikescience/ilikescience.github.io/_drafts/2019-02-10-compounding-design.markdown

 updated: 2019-02-10
 ---

-I recently read [an essay on 'compounding knowledge.'](https://fs.blog/2019/02/compounding-knowledge/).
-Compounding knowledge creates a snowball effect, one that Warren Buffet has used to become the most successful investor of all time:
+I recently read [an essay on 'compounding knowledge.'](https://fs.blog/2019/02/compounding-knowledge/){:target="_blank"}.
+Warren Buffet has used compounding knowledge to become the most successful investor of all time:

 > While most of us focus on consuming information that we won’t care about next month, let alone next year, Buffett focused on knowledge and companies that change very, very slowly or not at all.

-Compounding knowledge builds on itself, and doesn't become irrelevant over time.
+Compounding knowledge builds on itself, like a snowball rolling downhill.
+Most importantly, compounding knowledge becomes more useful over time.

-The opposite of compounding knowledge is 'expiring knowledge.'
-Expiring knowledge has three markers:
+The opposite of compounding knowledge is 'expiring knowledge':

->  First, it’s marketed to you.
-Second, lacking details and nuance, it’s easily digestible ... it’s commonly telling you what happened, not why it happened or under what conditions it might happen again.
-Third, it won’t be relevant in a month or a year.
+>  ...lacking details and nuance, it’s easily digestible ... it’s commonly telling you what happened, not why it happened or under what conditions it might happen again ... it won’t be relevant in a month or a year.

 I think the same concept can be applied to design.